mlratino/SchittsCreekTemplate/README.md

 # SchittsCreekTrivia
 ## SUPERFANS only!
 Spoilers!!!!
-##### javascript extravaganza
+##### javascript extravaganza, API, hangman word guess with alerts, timers, global event handling,
- ###Guess the answer to the trivia question you have 3 letter guesses to help you out solve this kicked up hangman-style game!
+ ### Guess the answer to the trivia question you have 3 letter guesses to help you out solve this kicked up hangman-style game!
+ ##  You will answer a series of trivia questions and have 3 letter guesses to help to fill in the blanks using the keyboard presses and win the round.
+You have 1 minute to solve each puzzle.
+There are 10 puzzles.

-### Points: (# of times the user has guessed the letter correctly)- 3 point max per puzzle
+### Points: (# of times the user has guessed the letter correctly)- 3 chances max per puzzle

-#### Strikes: (# of times the user has failed to guess the letter correctly after exhausting all guesses) 3 strikes or wrong choices and you lose
+#### Strikes: (# of times the user has failed to guess the letter correctly after exhausting all guesses) 3 strikes or wrong choices and you lose the round

-#### Guesses Left: (# of guesses left.
+#### Your Guesses Left: (# of guesses left.
 This will update)

-#### Your Guesses So Far: (the specific letters that the user typed.
-Display these until the user either wins or loses.)
+#### Your Guesses So Far: ( We track the specific letters that you typed so you can play smart.
+These will display until you either win or lose.)

 #### When the player wins, increase the Wins counter and start the game over again (without refreshing the page).